oprypin/crsfml/docs/api/network.md

 Get the address of the connected peer

-It the socket is not connected, this function returns `SF::IpAddress::None`.
+If the socket is not connected, this function returns `SF::IpAddress::None`.

 *Returns:* Address of the remote peer